jaraquistain/zenefits/README.md

 ## This is a coding exercise for Zenefits.

-I have created a mobile web app that allows you to create, view and edit/remove short text notes.
-There is no fancy formatting support for the notes, but white space is preserved.
+<p>I have created a mobile web app that allows you to create, view and edit/remove short text notes.
+There is no fancy formatting support for the notes, but white space is preserved.</p>

 #### Things to note:
 1. I know that Zenefits uses EmberJS but I'm most familiar with AngularJS and figured it would be a better measure of my ability.